-Certain of the Company's software arrangements (primarily those in the Asia/Pacific region) include payment terms that are enforceable only upon the passage of time or customer acceptance.
+Certain of the Company's software arrangements include payment terms that are enforceable only upon the passage of time or customer acceptance.
 For software license arrangements in which the Company's ability to enforce payment terms depends on customer acceptance provisions, software license fee revenue is recognized upon the earlier of the point at which (1) the customer accepts the software products or (2) the acceptance provisions lapse.
+Revenues from less-established products are typically recognized upon acceptance or first production use by the customer due to uncertainties surrounding customer acceptance of the product.